 Refining earnings indicator

-In this part, we’ll discuss the trend in Marathon Petroleum’s (MPC) refining earnings indicators.
+In this part, we’ll discuss the trend in Marathon Petroleum’s (MPC) refining earnings.

 Refining margin indicators

-So far in the first quarter, according to Marathon Petroleum, the blended crack has fallen by $2.1 per barrel YoY (year-over-year) to $6.5 per barrel.
-The fall was driven by a decline in cracks across the zones.
-The Midcon WTI 3-2-1 crack, the USGC LLS 3-2-1 crack, and the WC ANS 3-2-1 crack have fallen by $1.7 per barrel YoY, $5.1 per barrel YoY, and $3.9 per barrel YoY, respectively, in the first quarter.
+So far in the second quarter, the blended crack has risen by $6.4 per barrel YoY to $18.8 per barrel.
+The increase was driven by a rise across the zones in the cracks.
+The Midcon WTI 3-2-1 crack, the USGC LLS 3-2-1 crack, and the WC ANS 3-2-1 crack have risen by $4.7 per barrel YoY, $0.7 per barrel YoY, and $11.3 per barrel YoY, respectively, in the second quarter.
 The Midcon, USGC, and WC cracks are weighted by 38%, 38%, and 24%, respectively, to arrive at the blended crack.
-The weights are based on Marathon Petroleum’s s region-wise refining capacity.
+The weights are based on Marathon Petroleum’s region-wise refining capacity.

-The prompt sour differential has narrowed by $2.6 per barrel YoY in the first quarter, which could impact Marathon Petroleum’s refining earnings.
-However, the prompt sweet differential widened by $3.2 per barrel YoY in the fourth quarter.
+However, the prompt sour differential has narrowed by $5.7 per barrel YoY in the second quarter.
+The fall could impact Marathon Petroleum’s refining earnings.
+The prompt sweet differential has fallen by $1.3 per barrel YoY in the second quarter.

-Overall, the fall in the blended crack and sour differential points towards a likely fall in Marathon Petroleum’s refining earnings YoY in the first quarter.
-However, higher volumes led by the integration of Andeavor could support the company’s refining earnings in the quarter.
+Overall, the rise in the blended crack points towards a likely increase in Marathon Petroleum’s refining earnings YoY in the second quarter.
+Higher volumes led by the integration of Andeavor could support the company’s refining earnings in the second quarter.
+However, the higher volumes could be partly offset by narrower sour and sweet differentials.

-Valero Energy (VLO) and HollyFrontier’s (HFC) refining margin indicators also have fallen in the first quarter.
-HollyFrontier’s refining index has fallen YoY in the Midcon and Rockies in the first quarter.
-Valero Energy’s refining cracks have fallen YoY in all the four operating areas in the first quarter.
+Valero Energy (VLO) and HollyFrontier’s (HFC) refining margin indicators have also risen in the second quarter.
+HollyFrontier’s refining index values have increased YoY in the Midcon and Southwest regions in the second quarter.
+These regions accounted for 80% of HollyFrontier’s total throughput in the first quarter.
+Valero Energy’s refining cracks have risen YoY in three of its four operating areas in the second quarter.